A Bit About Me.

 Bachelor of Science in Human Biology from the University of Texas at Austin

-You can also find a public copy of my curriculum vitae here.
+You can also find a public copy of my curriculum vitae here (updated 06/25).

-I've also been recording and producing podcasts for the past 2 years now, and am always happy to chat about audio editing (Reaper is my preferred DAW) or podcast recording equipment and advice!
+I've also been recording and producing a horror TTRPG podcast for the past 2 years, and am always happy to chat about audio editing or podcast recording equipment and advice!